cyogian/json-server/README.md

 - Deployed the server on repl at [this link](https://json-server.cyogian.repl.co).

-- The Frontent Site that uses this mock API is deployed on netlify at [this link](https://ftl.cyogian.dev).
+- The Frontent Site that uses this mock API is deployed on netlify at [this link](https://ftl.cyogian.dev) and a private github repository.

 - **Started Mocking...**